-We generate indicators of the cumulative prevalence of mothers who have had an infant, under-five-year-old, or any-age child ever die by using publicly available survey data, and a novel, indirect approach that combines formal kinship models and life table method.
+We generate indicators of the cumulative prevalence of mothers who have had an infant, under-five-year-old, or any-age child ever die by using publicly available survey data, and a novel, indirect approach that combines formal kinship models and life table methods.
 We label these measures the maternal cumulative prevalence of infant mortality (mIM), under-five mortality (mU5M), and offspring mortality (mOM) and generate prevalence estimates for 168 countries and territories.